tttmmmyyyy/fixlang/Document.md

 ## Foreign function interface (FFI)

-You can link a native (C) library to a Fix program by `--static-link` or `--dynamic-link` compiler flag, and call the linked C functions from Fix side.
+You can link a static or shared library to a Fix program by `--static-link` or `--dynamic-link` compiler flag, and call native functions in the Fix program or call Fix functions in the library.

 Note that using FFI can easily break Fix's assurance such as immutability or memory safety.
-The programmer has a responsibility to hide the side effect of a foreign function into `IO`, and manage resources properly.
+The programmer has a responsibility to hide the side effect of a foreign function into `IO`, and manage resources properly to avoid segmentation fault or memory leak.

-### Calling C functions from Fix
+### Calling a foreign function in Fix

-To call a C function, use the following expression:
+Use the `FFI_CALL` expression to call a foreign function in Fix.
+The syntax is as follows:

 ```
-FFI_CALL[{c_function_signature}, {arg_0}, {arg_1}, ...]
+FFI_CALL[{function_signature}, {arg_0}, {arg_1}, ...]
 ```

 Example: